 - Task Reminders for Sales Team: Based on the way a prospect is interacting with your marketing team and their content, you can enroll them in a workflow that will help them progress further down the sales funnel.
 For example, a workflow could remind a salesperson to connect with someone on LinkedIn, follow-up on a phone-call, or check-in on a lead they haven't heard from in a bit.

 Workflows (seen exampled by the HubSpot image above) can be one of the most effective ways to consistently and successfully engage with contacts, converts leads, and delight customers.
 They're dynamic and versatile and can be used in just about any setting you need them to.

-They’re also a natural bridge between your sales and marketing teams, as it links website content (created by your marketing team) that visitors engage with to the salespeople who can then work on converting that visitor into a lead, that lead into a customer, and that customer into an advocate,
+They're also a natural bridge to support your sales and marketing alignment goals, as it links website content (created by your marketing team) that visitors engage with to the salespeople who can then work on converting that visitor into a lead, that lead into a customer, and that customer into an advocate,

 As if that wasn't useful enough, sequences can also make use of videos, meeting links, blogs, content offers, and bottom-of-the-funnel driving activities.
 This will go a long way toward helping relieve your sales team from needing to take responsibility for some of the menial activities associated with the sales pipeline.

 It's clear by this point that the ultimate goal of sales and marketing alignment is to achieve true sales enablement.
 It is about providing the sales enablement tools, content, and resources that they need to successfully engage with prospects at every touchpoint throughout the buyer's journey.